kamal-teja/indian-meal-planner/MIGRATION_COMPLETE.md

 ## 🚀 Ready to Go!

-Your Indian Meal Planner application is now running on a modern, high-performance Go backend while maintaining all existing functionality.
+Your Nourish application is now running on a modern, high-performance Go backend while maintaining all existing functionality.
 The migration provides a solid foundation for future development and scaling.

 **Happy coding with Go! 🎉**